Lymphoedema Specialist Treatment at Physio + Fitness Clinic

 Lymphoedema is when the lymphatic system becomes dysfunctional causing swelling or edema that won’t go away.

-Lymphoedema therapy is a specialised field of physical therapy, which aims to prevent and manage this condition.
-Complex lymphoedema therapy can utilize specific massage techniques, skin care, exercise and compression to reduce and/ or control the swelling, improve range of movement and prevent infection.
+Lymphoedema therapy is a specialised field of therapy, which aims to prevent and manage this condition.
+Complex lymphoedema therapy can utilise specific massage techniques, skin care, exercise and compression to reduce and/ or control the swelling, improve range of movement and prevent infection.

 There is a large focus on education and self massage for your home treatment.